 - Joint pain

 - Decreased sexual functions

 Some of these side effects are common for addicts to feel after withdrawals.
-Due to the fact that the user has become accustomed to heroin, morphine or other opiates in their system, the body can feel uncomfortable and sore as it adjusts to life without those drugs.
+Since the user has become accustomed to heroin, morphine, or other opiates in their system, the body can feel uncomfortable and sore as it adjusts to life without those drugs.
 If you take Vivitrol and are experiencing any negative side effects, make sure to speak with your doctor.

-Can Vivitrol Help You with Drug or Alcohol Addiction?
+Discover How Can Vivitrol Help You with Drug or Alcohol Addiction at Ashwood Recovery

 If you or someone you love is struggling with alcohol dependence or opiate addiction, Vivitrol injections might help.
 One of the most important aspects of recovery, after all, is fighting off cravings during those first few sober months.
 Of course, making it through withdrawal and pushing the cravings aside is only one step toward a drug-free life.
 Long-term sobriety requires hard work and commitment.
 It’s important to remember that naltrexone and other drugs can only help with the physical aspects of addiction.
 Addressing the psychological aspects of addiction will require some intense self-examination through therapy and addiction counseling.
 Therefore, an addict who uses Vivitrol as part of a larger rehabilitation program is far more likely to stay off drugs and alcohol in the future.

 Reach out to Ashwood Recovery today by calling 208.274.8609 to learn more.